Starship lands in the ocean with its engines firing for the first time, bringing Elon Musk one step closer to Mars

 That checked off SpaceX's first vehicle-return goal for the flight.
 Next was Starship itself.

-On its last plummet back to Earth, in March, Starship fell out of communications.
-SpaceX eventually declared it "lost," likely broken apart or blown up by the stress of reentering the atmosphere.
+On its plummet back to Earth in March, Starship fell out of communications.
+SpaceX eventually declared it lost, likely broken apart or blown up by the stress of reentering the atmosphere.

 But on Thursday the rocket ship survived the fall, splashing into the ocean and completing its first full flight.

 It wasn't unscathed, though.
-One of its flaps began to visibly rip off and shred mid-fall, and the camera offering the live view cracked.
+One of its flaps began to rip off and shred midfall, and the camera offering the live view cracked.

 Next step: catch the rocket with 'chopsticks'